new-programmer-tech/new-programmer-tech/README.md

 - 👋 Hi, I’m Harshal
 - I'm currently working on Java-script
 - 👀 I’m interested in web development , python and sql
-- 🌱 I’m currently learning java script and python
+- 🌱 I’m currently learning angular js and python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...